 Create a nonadmin user

-Now that the database is created, you can start with a nonadmin user with the
+Now that you have created the database, you can start by creating a nonadmin user by using the

 CREATE USER MySQL statement.

 CREATE USER 'db_user'@'%' IDENTIFIED BY 'StrongPassword!'; GRANT ALL PRIVILEGES ON testdb . * TO 'db_user'@'%'; FLUSH PRIVILEGES;